laura-kolcavova/CookBook/extensions/CookBook.Extensions.Configuration/README.md

 Ensure [Docker Desktop](https://www.docker.com/) is installed and open on your computer.

-Ensure a [Cookbook Nuget Repository](../../CookBook.NugetRepository/README.md/) container is running.
+Ensure a [Nuget Repository](../../CookBook.NugetRepository/README.md/) container is running.

 ## Pack